 Other helmet companies have similar systems, like the Multi-directional Impact System (M.I.P.S.), or 6D’s O.D.S. system, so it’s good to see helmet technology moving in this direction.

 This is Shoei’s first helmet to feature this technology.
 The design consists of a two-piece EPS liner.
 A fixed outer layer and an inner layer are anchored together by a center column that swings in the event of an impact, crushing surrounding perimeter columns to absorb energy.
 Shoei claims a 15 percent reduction in rotational forces to the brain.

 The helmet uses a dual-density EPS liner which is softer at the helmet’s crown and firmer at the sides.

-Ventilation is handled by 16 intake and exhaust vents which make this one of the best-ventilated helmets on the market.
+Ventilation is handled by 16 intake and exhaust vents which makes this one of the best-ventilated helmets on the market.

 The braced nose cover has been designed to improve safety.
 It features foam mesh to filter out dirt and dust, and an aluminum mesh to prevent roost from getting inside the helmet.
 All of it is removable for cleaning and maintenance.

 The EVO also features their Emergency Quick Release System (E.Q.R.S.) pull tabs to easily remove the cheek pads from the helmet to allow safe removal of the helmet from an injured rider by emergency responders.